BM7001 - Scientific Frameworks For Research (2025/26)

 Developing and managing research projects

-Professional codes of practice and ethics; intellectual property; data protection; health and safety (LO1-3)
+Professional codes of practice and ethics; intellectual property; data protection; health and safety, management skills (LO1-3)

 Balance of independent study and scheduled teaching activity

-Students will develop a knowledge and understanding of the various aspects of research planning and execution through a series of lectures, workshops and IT-based practicals.
-Throughout the module students will be guided towards the use of IT-based approaches to literature searching, data analysis, and the presentation of results, and will be expected to exploit these fully and effectively in their work.
+You will learn and understand research planning and execution through lectures, workshops and IT-based practicals.
+Throughout the module, you will be guided towards the use of IT-based approaches to literature searching, data analysis, and the presentation of results, and you will be expected to exploit these fully and effectively in your work.
 Directed study is provided in the form of practice statistical problems and analyses.
-On completion of this module students’ provide an evaluation of how the module allowed them to develop skills such as information technology, organisational skills, team building, communication time management, and working under pressure.
+On completion of this module students’ provide an evaluation of how the module allowed them to develop skills such as information technology, organisational skills, team building, communication time management, and working under pressure and leadership and management skills

 Learning outcomes

-1. Develop a deep and systematic understanding of the principles of experimental design, including the need for randomisation, replication and control and understand the implications and importance for research of a variety of incidental topics including ethics, health & safety, resourcing, data protection and intellectual property rights.
+1. Develop a deep and systematic understanding of the principles of experimental design, including the need for randomisation, replication, and control.
+Understand the implications and importance of the research on various incidental topics, including ethics, health and safety, resourcing, data protection, and intellectual property rights.

 2. Demonstrate a basic understanding of statistical modelling; identify appropriate tests for a given dataset; run a variety of statistical tests using a commercially available software package